Content Marketing Boot Camp: 60 Topics in 60 Minutes

 Now, go hit the showers and take a break.
 You earned it.

-In addition to writing for her own blog, The Social Cyborg, Jennifer is part of the author community at Steamfeed, has guest blogged for BlogWorld and Mark Schaefer’s blog, {GROW} and been syndicated on BlogHer.
-She is also frequent guest on the Next Stage Business Radio Network podcasts.
+Jennifer has guest blogged for Steamfeed, BlogWorld, and Mark Schaefer’s blog, {GROW}, and has been syndicated on BlogHer.
+She is also a frequent guest on the Next Stage Business Radio Network podcasts.

 Share :